futurice/windows-app-development-best-practices/README.md

 ```

 The [x:Bind](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/x-bind-markup-extension) doesn't have this limitation.

+### ResourceDictionary code-behind has to be modified for x:Bind to work
+For x:Bind to work in XAML placed into a ResourceDictionary, InitializeComponent has to be placed into the code-behind constructor of the ResourceDictionary.

+More info can be found [here](https://docs.microsoft.com/en-us/windows/uwp/data-binding/data-binding-in-depth#resource-dictionaries-with-xbind).

 ## Troubleshooting
 ### Uninstall the app installed from the store before trying to sideload the same app